Ann George: Career at Crossroads

 The character is most famously remembered for a plot that never happened.
 The storyline of Amy Turtle being arrested for being a Soviet double agent, Amelia Turtleovski, was never broadcast.
 Crossroads Appreciation Society researchers, working through the show's script documents, discovered that Amy was never arrested, nor was she accused of any crime – simply that a Russian guest at the motel mistook her for Amelia, and left Amy baffled by his reaction to her.

 During these years George worked in clubs and pantomimes, before briefly returning to the programme in 1987.
 Crossroads was now produced by William Smethurst, who insisted on bringing Amy back in an attempt to boost ratings.
 It was unsuccessful, and the show was axed the following year.

-According to Victoria Wood, the character of Mrs Overall in her soap opera parody Acorn Antiques was half-inspired by the Amy Turtle character (Mrs Overall was played by Julie Walters, who hailed from the same town as George: Smethwick).
+According to Victoria Wood, the character of Mrs Overall in her soap opera parody Acorn Antiques was half-inspired by the Amy Turtle character Mrs Overall, played by Julie Walters, who hailed from the same town as George, Smethwick.